 travel costs other than travel costs of EOPS staff and students for EOPS activities or functions.

-For items (d) through (f), the Chancellor’s Office is giving a blanket waiver by the authority in Title 5 Sec.
-56296, for colleges to purchase so long as items are reasonable and justifiable.

-EOPS funds shall not be expended for the following as prohibited by Proposition 98 :
+EOPS funds shall not be expended for the following as prohibited by Proposition 98:

 Gifts – Public funds may not be used for gifts or monetary awards of any kind.
 Expenditures for a public purpose are not considered gifts.